ciceklab/CHALLENGER/README.md

 $ source preprocess_samples_FT.sh
 ```

-### Step-3: Start CHALLENGER Fine-Tuning script using the data obtained in Step-2
+### Step-3: Start CHALLENGER Fine-Tuning using the data obtained in Step-2

 - Here, we demonstrate an example to fine-tune CHALLENGER on gpu device 0.
 - Please run the following script: